Central European University: Admission

-In 2025/26, the acceptance rate of the university was 41.9%.
+In 2025/26, the acceptance rate of the university was 39% for bachelor's programs, 56% for master's program, and 10% for doctoral programs.
 As of 2019, 1217 students were enrolled in the university, of which 962 were international students, making the student body the fourth most international in the world.

-CEU offers doctoral programmes in 13 different subjects and master's programmes in 37 different subjects, in addition to 3 interdisciplinary bachelor's programmes.
+CEU offers doctoral programs in 13 different subjects and master's programs in 37 different subjects, in addition to 3 interdisciplinary bachelor's programs.
 All programmes at CEU have a heavy research focus, and all courses are delivered in small, seminar-style classes, emphasising a low student-faculty ratio of 7 to 1.